rumblelab/chatdinger/README.md

 # chatdinger 🔔

-An unofficial Chrome extension that adds notification sounds to your AI chats—because let's be honest, this should just be a built-in feature.
+the Chrome extension that adds notification sounds to ChatGPT—because let's be honest, this should just be a built-in feature.

+OpenAI, if you are reading this, put me out of my misery. make this a native feature on desktop. please.

 ## What it does
 Makes your chats go "ding" when responses come in.
 Currently works for: